-Welcome to Agriculture in the Classroom - MB's virtual MB Ag Days Adventure Program.

-This virtual offering of our MB Ag Days Adventure Program has two parts.
+Welcome to Agriculture in the Classroom - Manitoba's virtual MB Ag Days Adventure Resource.
+This virtual offering of our resource has two parts:

 PART 1: THINK GLOBAL - AGRICULTURE & OUR WORLD VIRTUAL LEARNING EXPERIENCE, SEE P. 3

 This virtual learning experience is designed to increase students' awareness of the essential and global nature of agriculture.
 Although agriculture provides us with fibre, many ingredients used in everyday items and alternate biofuels, in this resource students will focus on its primary goal which is the production, processing, and distribution of safe, healthy food to meet the global, basic human need to eat.